mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthSolution.md

 ---

 #### Branch
-To obtain the complex current flow at bus "from" ``i \in \mathcal{N}`` of the branch, the [unified branch model](@ref ACBranchModel) can be used:
+To obtain the complex current flow at from bus end ``i \in \mathcal{N}``, the [unified branch model](@ref ACBranchModel) can be used:
 ```math
     \bar{I}_{ij} = \cfrac{1}{\tau_{ij}^2}({y}_{ij} + y_{\text{s}ij}) \bar{V}_{i} - \alpha_{ij}^*{y}_{ij} \bar{V}_{j},\;\;\; (i,j) \in \mathcal{E}.
 ```
-The magnitude and angle of the resulting complex current flow at the "from" bus can be obtained using the following Julia code:
+The magnitude and angle of the resulting complex current flows at the from bus end can be obtained using the following Julia code:
 ```julia-repl
 julia> result.branch.current.from.magnitude
 julia> result.branch.current.from.angle
 ```
-Similarly, the complex current flow at the bus "to" ``j \in \mathcal{N}`` of the branch can be obtained using the same unified branch model:
+Similarly, the complex current flow at to bus end ``j \in \mathcal{N}`` can be obtained using the same unified branch model:
 ```math
     \bar{I}_{ji} = -\alpha_{ij}{y}_{ij} \bar{V}_{i} + ({y}_{ij} + y_{\text{s}ij}) \bar{V}_{j},\;\;\; (i,j) \in \mathcal{E}.
 ```
-The magnitude and angle of the resulting complex current flow at the "to" bus can be obtained using the following Julia code:
+The magnitude and angle of the resulting complex current flows at to bus end can be obtained using the following Julia code:
 ```julia-repl
 julia> result.branch.current.to.magnitude
 julia> result.branch.current.to.angle